josephrclick/synapse/docs/research-reports/makefile-review.md

 # Makefile and Docker Compose Review Report

 **Date**: 2025-07-09
-**Project**: Capture-v3 (Private Knowledge Management System)
+**Project**: Synapse (Private Knowledge Management System)
 **Reviewed By**: Claude Code with GPT-4.1 Analysis

 ## Executive Summary

-This report presents a comprehensive review of the Makefile and docker-compose.yml files for the Capture-v3 project.
+This report presents a comprehensive review of the Makefile and docker-compose.yml files for the Synapse project.
 The review identified several areas for improvement across performance optimization, user experience enhancement, necessary corrections, and general security/maintainability concerns.
 While the current setup is robust and developer-friendly, implementing the recommended changes will significantly improve developer workflow, cross-platform compatibility, and system reliability.

 ## 1. Performance Improvements